MarioRuiz/slack-smart-bot/README.md

 When using ?? a temporary chatGPT session will be created.
 If you want to start a session with a given name use `chatGPT SESSION_NAME`.
 You can add also the description of the session by using `chatGPT SESSION_NAME "DESCRIPTION"`.
+If you want to categorize your sessions you can use `chatGPT SESSION_NAME >TAG_NAME`.
 You can supply also a specific GPT model to be used. `chatGPT SESSION_NAME MODEL_NAME`.
 To get all prompts from a specific session name use `chatGPT get SESSION_NAME`.
-To list all sessions you created use `chatGPT list sessions`.
+To list all sessions you created use `chatGPT sessions`.
 When starting a new session, if you ask SmartBot to answer on a Thread by using !! or ^, then it won't be necessary to send ? before the prompt.
 In this case, every single message you send will be considered a prompt to be treated.
 After 30 minutes of inactivity, SmartBot will stop listening to the thread.
 You will need to continue the session after that.
 If you want to avoid a message to be treated then start it with a hyphen '-'.
 To add a collaborator when on a thread, you can use directly `add collaborator @USER`